Pathogen and transmission

 Frequency and distribution

-In Switzerland, as in the rest of Europe, the number of reported chlamydial infections per year has continuously increased since six years, with 11'013 new cases reported in 2016.
-Chlamydia affects an estimated 3 % - 10 % of the sexually active population, of which 70 % are women.
-The infection is common in adolescents and in young women below the age of 24; men are slightly older, on average, when diagnosed.
+In Switzerland, as in the rest of Europe, the number of reported chlamydial infections per year is increasing steadily, with 13,063 new diagnoses in 2022.
+The infection is especially common among adolescents and young women below the age of 24; men are slightly older, on average, when diagnosed.